 After establishing a local company, you can choose to live outside of Singapore.
 However, if you wish to come to Singapore to manage the company's business, you must obtain approval from the Ministry of Manpower (MOM).

 There must be at least one shareholder (can be a corporate body or an individual).
 You need to provide personal identification details, contact information (phone number and email address) and the address of each shareholder's residence.

 A private company has a maximum number of shareholders limited to 50.
 An Exempt Private Company (EPC) is a private company which has at most 20 shareholders and none of the shareholders is a corporation.
 100% foreign ownership is allowed.

-You must also indicate the amount of issued capital.
-The minimum issued capital must be at least $1.
+You must indicate the amount of issued capital.
+The minimum issued share capital is $1 when you incorporate a company.
 However, there is no minimum paid-up capital requirement.
 The minimum paid up share capital is typically $1 in any currency comprising at least one share.
 “Paid up capital” refers to the amount shareholders have paid to the company for their shares.

 The share capital may be altered or increased, subject to certain conditions.
 Companies are not required to have an authorized capital which is the maximum value of shares which a company may issue.

 Share capital may be payable in cash or otherwise or both.
 If otherwise in cash, the allotment can be under different methods:

 - Pursuant to a contract not reduced to writing